 The grey bottle is only used for two tests, so compared to the yellow one it’s fairly easy to remember!
 It is used for biochemistry tests requiring whole blood for analysis.

-ADDITIVE: contains two main agents.
+Contains two main agents.
 Sodium fluoride acts as an antiglycolytic agent to ensure that no further glucose breakdown occurs within the sample after it is taken.
 Potassium oxalate acts as an anticoagulant.
 Some variants of the grey bottle use EDTA as the anticoagulant instead.

-- Glucose – this can be fasting or non-fasting, or part of a glucose tolerance test (GTT)
+Glucose: this can be fasting or non-fasting, or part of a glucose tolerance test (GTT)

 The red bottle is less common – it is used for biochemistry tests requiring serum which might be adversely affected by the separator gel used in the yellow bottle.

-ADDITIVE: contains silica particles which act as clot activators.
+The additive in red blood bottles contains silica particles which act as clot activators.

-- The use of this bottle varies greatly – some hospitals use it for many sensitive tests, including hormones, toxicology, drug levels, bacterial and viral serology and antibodies, whereas others seem to only use it for a few very specific purposes and use the yellow bottle for most things.
+The use of this bottle varies greatly, some hospitals use it for many sensitive tests, including hormones, toxicology, drug levels, bacterial and viral serology and antibodies, whereas others seem to only use it for a few very specific purposes and use the yellow bottle for most things.

-- My hospital definitely uses it for ionised calcium, but not much else
+My hospital definitely uses it for ionised calcium, but not much else.

-TIPS FOR USE: the red bottle needs inverting 5 times to mix the sample with the clot activator.
+The red bottle needs inverting 5 times to mix the sample with the clot activator.
 There is also another version of the red bottle made out of glass, which contains no additives whatsoever.